Rajat-Bisht-09/Data-Visualization-Projects/EV Sales Analysis/README.md

 - Removed duplicate data.
 - TRIM() to clean unwanted spaces in cells.
 - State DND -> Dadra & Nagar Haveli and Daman & Diu, Andaman & Nicobar Islands -> Andaman & Nicobar
+## Data Visualization & Analysis
+Tableau is used for creating dashboards, calculated fields, parameters and analysis of the data.
+### Key Points:
+* Fiscal Year: The fiscal year is a one-year period used for financial reporting and budgeting, starting on April 1st and ending on March 31st of the following year in India.

+* Penetration Rate: This metric represents the percentage of total vehicles that are electric within a specific region or category.
+It is calculated as:

+		Penetration Rate =  (Electric Vehicles Sold / Total Vehicles Sold) * 100
+   This indicates the adoption level of electric vehicles.

+* Compound Annual Growth Rate (CAGR): CAGR measures the mean annual growth rate over a specified period longer than one year.
+It is calculated as:

+        CAGR = [(Ending Value / Beginning Value) ** 1/n] -1
+### Calculated Fields & Parameters: